-Today’s design and construction marketplace is demanding, crowded, and getting more complex every day.
-In this environment, the importance of knowing exactly who you are, what you do, and why that matters is not just a good idea, it’s imperative to being successful.
+Today’s design and construction marketplace are demanding, crowded, and getting more complex every day.
+In this environment, the importance of knowing who you are, what you do, and why it matters is not just a good idea, it’s imperative to being successful.

 Our client was engaged in a concerted effort to clarify its brand, both internally and externally.
 Their goal was to become a nationally recognized design practice in their two key markets: higher education and healthcare.